You might first want to read the story of the 2011-2018 911 991

 |912||2-litre 4-cylinder turbo||~150 g/km||Engine from 718|

 The ones who have driven Tesla Model S, know, that electric acceleration makes you smile as much as you have used to in your current 911 when flooring it.
 People tell the acceleration feeling in a Tesla is like in a 911 Turbo.
-If you don't agree, it means you haven't floored a Tesla Model S. The 992 Hybrid and the 992 Electric will naturally be quite heavy compared to the 992 GT, but 991 Targas and Turbos have shown that heavy weight hasn't stopped selling these cars.
+If you don't agree, it means you haven't floored a Tesla Model S. The 992 Hybrid (and the 992 Electric?) will naturally be heavier compared to the 992 GT, but 991 Targas and Turbos have shown that heavy weight hasn't stopped selling these cars.
+With Panamera Turbo S e-hybrid Porsche showed that the extra weight will be balanced out with extra power (500 kW in the case of Panamera Turbo S e-hybrid).
 If you are not going to the race track - which 90% of the Porsche owners don't - you never focus on the weight of the car.
 And for going to the track there will always be a dedicated 911.

 The top end 911s will not have more than 3-litre engines, but 600 hp will be taken out from them.
 The normally aspirated track day cars disappear meaning there will be one car instead of GT3 and GT2, and, hopefully with a more appropriate name as these days are long gone when GT2 standed for a racing class.